 Acts 8 tells the story of another man who read but did not understand.
 Philip, a deacon in the early church, was led by the Holy Spirit to the desert road leading from Jerusalem to Gaza.
 There he met an Ethiopian official returning from worship at the Temple in Jerusalem.
 The official was reading from Isaiah as he traveled.

-"Give me understanding, and I shall keep thy law; yea, I shall observe it with my whole heart."
+"Give me understanding, that I may keep your law and observe it with my whole heart."

-- Psalm 119:34
+Psalm 119:34